Motorcycle Accident Attorneys

 What Injuries Are Commonly Seen in Motorcycle Accident Victims?

-After a motorcycle collision, even a minor accident, the injuries are much more severe.
+After a motorcycle collision, even a minor accident, the injuries can be much more severe than in any other type of motor vehicle accident.
 If the motorcycle rider did not wear a helmet or proper road gear, the injuries could be fatal.
 Some of the more common injuries seen in motorcycle collision include, but are not limited to:

 - Traumatic brain injury (TBI)